ng-select/ng-select/README.md

 # Angular ng-select - Lightweight all in one UI Select, Multiselect and Autocomplete
 See [Demos](https://ng-select.github.io/ng-select) or try in [Stackblitz](https://stackblitz.com/edit/ng-select?file=app%2Fapp.component.ts) or [Plunker](https://plnkr.co/edit/NaQ27M?p=preview)

+---

+## v2.0.0

+Latest version targets **Angular v6** since it uses new RxJS which has breaking changes.
+If you are using **Angular v5** you could use `ng-select v1.x` or install `rxjs-compat` compatability package.
+We will support **v1.x** with latest bug fixes to allow easier migration.
+For v1.x you can refer the [1.x branch](https://github.com/ng-select/ng-select/tree/1.x).

+---

 Table of contents
 =================